Baka language: Geographic distribution

-The Baka live together with other ethnic groups who are mainly located along the main roads.
+The Baka live together with other ethnic groups that are generally located along the main roads.
 The Baka speak a language very close to that of the Ngbaka Ma'bo of the Central African Republic, which clearly indicates that the Baka of Cameroon had recently arrived from an area much further to the east.
 In Cameroon, they are referred to as Eastern Pygmies, as opposed to the Bagyali, Pygmy groups from Océan Department who speak a Bantu language (A80 subgroup).
-They number 25,000 in Cameroon.
+The Baka number 25,000 in Cameroon.
 They are also found in Gabon (Phillips 1980) and in the Central African Republic.